-Non-compliance of emission limits of $NO_x$ , $SO_2$ , and HCl from CHP1; $NO_x$ and $SO_2$ from CHP2; $NO_x$ and $SO_2$ from CHP3; and $NO_x$ , $SO_2$ , $NH_3$ , and HCl from the ASP were recorded during the reporting period.
+Non-compliance of emission limits of Total Odour from CAPCS; $NO_x$ and $SO_2$ from CHP1; $NO_x$ from CHP2; $NO_x$ , $SO_2$ , $NH_3$ , and HCl from the ASP; and VOCs and HF from the Standby Gas Flaring Unit were recorded during the reporting period.

-The Contractor has reviewed the organic waste treatment processes (i.e., waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
+The Contractor has reviewed the organic waste treatment processes (i.e. waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
 The Contractor has investigated the de-sulphurisation system, CHPs, and the ASP; the potential causes for the exceedances were identified.
+The exceedances of VOCs and HF from the Standby Gas Flaring Unit occurred due to unstable operation (low temperature) required the use of the flare.
+The exceedances of Total Odour from CAPCS remain under investigation by the Contractor and will be updated in the subsequent monthly EM&A report.